determined-ai/determined/docs/model-dev-guide/apis-howto/api-core-ug.rst

 -  Perform a hyperparameter search
 -  Perform distributed training

-After completing the steps in this user guide, you will be able to do the following:
+After completing the steps in this user guide, you will be able to:

 -  Understand the minimum requirements for running an experiment
 -  Modify a script and an experiment configuration file